Division of Hunter: History

 The seat has been in Labor hands since 1910, and for most of that time has been reasonably safe for that party.
 The Hunter Region has been one of the few areas outside of capital cities where Labor has consistently done well.
 Among its notable members have been first Prime Minister, Sir Edmund Barton, former Labor Leaders Matthew Charlton and Dr H.V.
 Evatt, and Joel Fitzgibbon, who was a minister in the first and second Rudd governments.

 The seat has been held by two father-son combinations.
 Rowley James held the seat from 1928 to 1958 before giving it up for Evatt, who was in danger of losing his Sydney-area seat of Barton and wanted a friendlier seat in which to run.
 Evatt was succeeded after one term by Rowley James' son, Bert, who held it until 1980.
 Eric Fitzgibbon won the seat in 1984, handing it to his son, Joel, in 1996.

 Two-party vote count

 Hunter had become somewhat marginal in the 1980s when much of its territory was shifted to the newly created Charlton.
 Since 1990, Labor has never tallied less than 53 percent of the two-party-preferred vote.
 Labor's worst two-party-preferred vote was 52.4% in 1984 and best result when challenged by an opposing centre-right candidate was 80.6% in 1961.

 Hunter is one of Labor's only regional seats in New South Wales, likely due to it being a blue collar electorate.
 However, the Nationals and One Nation have increased their support over time due to Labor's policies on coal mining, a large industry in the region.
-However, the Labor MPs that represent Hunter often come from the Labor Right faction and support the Coalition's policies on coal mining, which more conservative than Labor's.
+However, the Labor MPs that represent Hunter often come from the Labor Right faction and support more conservative positions on coal mining.